dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

         }

-.. can't use this because we commenent out the initial index method and update it later
+.. can't use this because we comment out the initial index method and update it later
 .. comment literalinclude:: start-mvc/sample2/src/MvcMovie/Controllers/MoviesController.cs
   :language: c#
   :start-after: // The Movies Controller
-  :end-before: // GET: Movies/Details/5
+  :end-before: #endregion
   :dedent: 4

 The constructor uses :doc:`Dependency Injection  </fundamentals/dependency-injection>` to inject the database context into the controller.
 The database context is used in each of the `CRUD <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`__ methods in the controller.